Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 Get your portrait going.

-Well, English is his second language, Jess.
+Well, English is a second language, Jess.

 Yeah, that was rude.